WebDevEtc/LaravelUniqueIdEtc/README.md

 to use the included trait file.

-You must also create a db migration.
+You must also create a db migration to add the unique id field.
+By default this is `unique_id`.

 For example, to add a unique_id field to your User model (which uses the `users` table):

     php artisan make:migration --table='users'